MicrosoftDocs/powerquery-docs/powerquery-docs/dataflows/computed-entities-scenarios.md

 ## Example scenario of using computed entity

-If you are building an aggregated table in Power BI to speed up the data model, your aggregated table can be build with a reference of the original table and doing extra transformations on it.
+If you are building an aggregated table in Power BI to speed up the data model, your aggregated table can be built by referencing the original table and applying additional transformations to it.
 Using this approach, you don't replicate your transformation from the source (the part that is for the original table)

 For example, this is Orders entity;